Stajky/ue-style-guide/README.md

 If a class has a moderate amount of variables (5-10), all `Editable` variables should have a non-default category assigned.
 A common category is `Config`.

 If a class has a large amount of variables, all `Editable` variables should be categorized into sub-categories using the category `Config` as the base category.
 Non-editable variables should be categorized into descriptive categories describing their usage.

+In widget blueprints place all the used widgets that make the widget into "Widget" category by default.

 > You can define sub-categories by using the pipe character `|`, i.e. `Config | Animations`.